oaklandgit/clibro/README.md

 $ bun install git+https://github.com/oaklandgit/clibro
 ```

-To use it available anywhere (which is sort of the point), add an alias to your shell profile.
+To make it available in any terminal session, add an alias to your shell profile.
 I'm using .zshrc, but you can use .bashrc or whatever your shell uses.

+The recommended alias is "bro", as in "bro, take me to the Python docs."
+But really, Clibro is short for "CLI Browser."
+(You can call it whatever you want.
+Just be nice.)

 ```
 $ echo "alias bro='[PATH TO YOUR COPY]'" >> ~/.zshrc